The Wine Lover's Guide to Coffee

 A classic espresso roast has the dark, smoky richness, along with a compelling earthiness, that matches similar strengths in your favorite Syrah.

-You Love: Cabernet Sauvignon
+You Love: Cabernet

 Coffee You Ought To Drink: Indonesian